Dramatically Accelerate Your 3D Application Development Process For Faster Return On Revenue

 AGM was designed based on our long-term experience in 3D application development.
-The architecture was developed from a deep understanding about the characteristics of Spatial’s software development toolkits – 3D ACIS Modeler, CGM Core Modeler, 3D Interoperability, and HOOPS Visualize.
+The architecture was developed from a deep understanding of the characteristics of Spatial’s software development toolkits – 3D ACIS Modeler, CGM Core Modeler, 3D Interoperability, and HOOPS Visualize.

-What can AGM Offer You?
+What Can AGM Offer You?

 AGM Option Modules

-Provides means to create solid models in sequence: create sketch plane, create 2D profile, as well as extrude or rotate 2D profile.
+Provides means to create solid models in sequence: create sketch plane, create a 2D profile, as well as extrude or rotate 2D profile.
 The sketcher supports user editable geometries such as NURBS, polyline, rectangle, circle, arc, line, and more.

 Provides a foundation for developing robotics simulation.
 Such capability includes importing robot model, assembly cell, manipulator, collision detection, animation, and more.

 The core functionality was developed using C++ in a way that is independent of the GUI framework.
 Customers can choose the appropriate GUI framework such as MFC, .NET C#, and Qt.
 In addition, the sample .NET application delivered with AGM has plug-in capabilities which allow customers to easily configure their application.